mxenabled/react-native-widget-sdk/README.md

 TODO: add requirements
 ## Getting Started

-Please refer to the offical [MX Docs](https://docs.mx.com/) for an indepth explanation of our system.
+Please refer to the offical [MX Docs](https://docs.mx.com/) for an indepth explanation of the MX platform.

 The general outline for incorportating the `react-native-widget-sdk` into your project is as follow: